Noncoplanar and chiral spin states on the way towards N\'eel ordering in fullerene Heisenberg models: Chiral inversion-symmetry breaking in C 80

-To the best of our knowledge, there are no numerical benchmarks for C$_{80}$ to which our results could be compared.
 The most striking features of the spectrum in Fig.~\ref{fig:c80-summary} are the near-degenerate singlet ``ground states'' in the two one-dimensional irreps $\mathrm{A_u,A_g}$, as well as the presence of triplet and quintet excitations in almost all symmetry sectors within a very narrow energy range.
 We will not attempt to account for every state in this dense spectrum, but only highlight the lowest-energy pair of states in each spin sector (circled in Fig.~\ref{fig:c80-summary}), all of which follow the pattern of incipient inversion-symmetry breaking seen for the ground state: $\mathrm{A_u, A_g}$ for $S=0$; $\mathrm{T_{2g},T_{2u}}$ for $S=1$; and $\mathrm{H_u,H_g}$ for $S=2$.

 Unlike the C$_{60}$ geometry, there are two symmetry-inequivalent kinds of lattice site: 60 sites (labelled P) belong to one of the 12 pentagonal faces; the remaining 20 (labelled H) are surrounded by three hexagonal faces each.
 Fig.~\ref{fig: C80 correlators} shows the spatial structure of spin correlation functions around both kinds of site in the ($\mathrm{A_u}$) ground state.
 (The correlation structure of the $\mathrm{A_g}$ singlet is visually indistinguishable.)
 The sign of correlations again alternates with graph distance, reminiscent of Néel ordering; unlike C$_{60}$, however, this alternating pattern persists without any anomalies all the way to the antipodal points.
 Similar to C$_{60}$, the magnitude of correlators dips at intermediate graph distances before increasing and levelling off for the largest distances at a typical value of about $\pm 0.05$, well above the equivalent figure for C$_{60}$.
 This is consistent with the diminishing effect of frustration expected for large fullerenes: In the limit of an infinitely large fullerene ``molecule'' (which, however, still has only 12 pentagonal faces), we expect to recover the ground-state behaviour of the honeycomb Heisenberg antiferromagnet, which forms a N\'eel order with spin correlator $\langle \vec{S}_0\cdot \vec{S}_r\rangle = \pm0.0717(3)$~\cite{Castro2006HoneycombQMC} in the long-distance limit [cf.~solid dots in Fig.~\ref{fig: C80 correlators}(c)].